OfficeDev/office-js-docs-pr/docs/powerpoint/powerpoint-add-ins.md

 - The  `registerActiveViewChanged` function calls the [addHandlerAsync](../../reference/shared/document.addhandlerasync.md) method to register a handler for the [Document.ActiveViewChanged](../../reference/shared/document.activeviewchanged.md) event.

+> [!NOTE]
-> Note: In PowerPoint Online, the [Document.ActiveViewChanged](../../reference/shared/document.activeviewchanged.md) event will never fire as Slide Show mode is treated as a new session.
+> In PowerPoint Online, the [Document.ActiveViewChanged](../../reference/shared/document.activeviewchanged.md) event will never fire as Slide Show mode is treated as a new session.
 In this case, the add-in must fetch the active view on load, as noted below.